 • There are no toilet facilities or drinking water on site.

 • Dogs must be on a lead.
 Please clean up after your dog.

 • Please be aware there are pools of water for stock purposes.

 • There are limited farm tracks only, some of which are in rough condition.

 • Please be mindful of the natural hazards common to the Port Hills, including steep terrain and the risk of rockfall.

-• The best access is from Mary Duncan Reserve (off Port Hills Road).
-Follow the pipe to the gate into Tussock Hill Farm.
-Access from Horotane Valley Road has been temporarily closed while a safe pedestrian route is developed.
+• The best access is through Mary Duncan Park off Port Hills Road.
+There is no access off Avoca Valley Road and the entrance from Horotane Valley Road has been temporarily closed while a safe pedestrian route is developed.